Spatial drift correction

-The optimum frequency of corrections will depending on the magnitude of the drift.
+The optimum frequency of corrections will depend on the magnitude of the drift.
 It is a compromise between keeping the total acquisition time short and getting clean SI data.
-When you choose a drift correction frequency based on spatial features (pixels, rows, frames), this will generally give a more pleasing result than the time based settings.
+When you choose a drift correction frequency based on spatial features (pixels, rows, frames), this will generally give a more pleasing result than the time-based settings.

 Click the Drift button while keeping the Alt key pressed to directly access the drift correction options page of the Spectrum Imaging Setup dialog.